 Choose Short Season Peppers:

 If it’s mid-summer, but you still have 75+ days of growing weather, and you want to experience growing peppers or tomatoes from seed to table, then choose short season pepper varieties that grow the fastest, like Jalapeno M, Jimmy Nardello, Hatch Green X-Hot and Bulgarian Carrot.

 For short season tomatoes choose smaller fruited varieties like Black Prince, New Yorker, Chocolate Cherry and Isis Candy.

 Start your seeds in ideal conditions.
 You want fast germination so plants can be transplanted outside in 2-3 weeks.
 Soaking seeds in water might speed germination.

 Try a 6 hour soak, until seeds sink to the bottom of the cup.
 A solution of hydrogen peroxide or weak chamomile tea may help to break down the seed coat.
 Use one to two teaspoons of standard 3% hydrogen peroxide per cup of warm water.

-Fertilize at first sign of sprouting.
 Use a diluted organic liquid fertilizer.
-Fertilize each week.
+Fertilize weekly.

-Harden off and transplant.
-First, you need to harden your seedlings off by placing them outside a few days in dappled sunlight.
+First, you need to harden off your seedlings off by placing them outside a few days in dappled sunlight, and gradually moving them into full sun.
 Keep them in their cozy container.
 Be careful soil doesn’t dry out.
-Transplant your seedlings when they have 2 pairs of true leaves.
+Transplant your seedlings after they have 2 pairs of true leaves.